nachiketh906/delivery-time-prediction/README.md

 **Data Cleaning**

-* Removed missing values in key columns
+* Removed rows with missing values in critical numerical columns
-* Filled missing categories with "unknown"
+* Replaced missing values in store_primary_category with a new category "unknown"
-* Dropped unnecessary columns
+* Dropped irrelevant columns
-* Encoded store IDs
+* Encoded store IDs for modeling

 **Exploratory Data Analysis**